vpdhimself/vpdhimself/README.md

 - 👋 Hi, I’m @vpdhimself!
-- 👀 I’m an electrical engineer.
-I'm also a very lazy bum and sometimes I write some code to make my life easier.
+- 👀 I'm a very lazy bum and sometimes I write some code to make my life easier.
 - 🌱 I’m currently learning VBA/VBS, Python, Nyquist...
 Everything that makes my life easier!
 - 💞️ I produce music and I'd love to collaboration with Audacity team.
 - 📫 You can hook up with me on twitter/bluesky - @vpdhimself.